 ThinkSecret reports that the much-rumored-about iPhone from Apple is coming and will be available exclusively through Cingular.
 If true, it would mean that Apple has decided to take a position on what phone stack it is willing to support and has come out on the side of GSM.
+And Apple GSM support could drastically alter the mobile landscape.

 In a lot of ways, the mobile phone landscape in the United States could be considered a case study into how sometimes the free market fails end users.
 Let me explain: in the late 80s and early 90s, there were two different types of technologies available in the US for mobile phone delivery: CDMA and TDMA.
 However, due to vendor differences, the market fragmented even further with Sprint PCS (now Sprint Nextel) adopting a different flavor of CDMA than Verizon.
 Meanwhile, Nextel (now part of Sprint Nextel) adopted a proprietary technology called iDen, which was based on TDMA while T-Mobile and Cingular adopted GSM, a flavor of TDMA that has become the global standard outside of the US.